IvanDLar/MOVU-Docs/wiki/User Stories.md

 ---

-## **US33- Agency Catalog**
+## **US33- car dealership Catalog**

-As a manager I want manage the agency car catalog (CRUD) To be able have a better control on the vehicles offered to the customers.
+As a manager I want manage the car dealership car catalog (CRUD) To be able have a better control on the vehicles offered to the customers.

 **Validation:**

-The manager will be able to upload the agency car catalog by either a csv with standard data, as well as adding them one by one.
+The manager will be able to upload the car dealership car catalog by either a csv with standard data, as well as adding them one by one.
 Once the catalog has been added successfully, the manager can either edit current vehicles in the catalog or delete them.

 **Priority:** High